povisenko/povisenko/README.md

 📍 In 2020 I moved to London where I reside now.

-💡 I am curious about many things, and honestly speaking, knowledge is my only true passion and thirst.
+💡 I am curious about many things, and honestly speaking, knowledge is my the only true passion and thirst.
 Below you could find the list of things that I did and do.

 ## My Web Trace